 Residents were supported to engage in meaningful activities on an individual basis.
-Two of the three residents were engaged in a day service, whilst the third resident chose not to engage in one.
-This resident engaged in some individualised activities with the support of staff from their home.
+Two of the residents were observed to assist staff with shopping and preparation for the evening meal.
+Two of the three residents were engaged in a day service, whilst the third resident had a part-time job.
+In addition, one of the residents had a volunteer position in the local community which had not yet resumed.
 In line with national guidance regarding COVID-19, the centre had implemented restrictions impacting the resident's access to some activities in the community.
 However, with the lifting of restrictions there was evidence that residents were re-engaging in a range of activities.
-Examples of activities that residents engaged in included, walks to local scenic areas, drives, yoga classes, massage and dining out.
-Two of the residents had each their own car which staff used to transport them to various activities.
-The third resident had access to a car provided by the provider.
-One of the residents had chosen to transition to one of the houses which was located in the countryside earlier in the year.
-This resident had previously been living in an urban setting and was reported to be enjoying living in the countryside.
+Examples of activities that some of the residents engaged in included, walks to local scenic areas, yoga classes, kick box aerobics, drives, cinema trips, cooking and dining out.
+The centre had its own car which was used by staff to drive residents to various activities, including day service programmes for two of the residents.
+The provider had also commenced 'a meaning full day' programme of activities during the COVID-19 restrictions.
+This activity programme was still in operation and a number of the residents engaged in activities on occasions.

 The full complement of staff were in place at the time of inspection.
-The majority of the staff team had been working in the centre for a prolonged period and were generally assigned to work with individual residents in their homes.
+The majority of the staff team had been working in the centre for a prolonged period.
 This meant that there was consistency of care for each of the residents and enabled relationships between the residents and staff to be maintained.
 The inspector noted that the resident's needs and preferences were well known to staff met with, and the person in charge on the day of this inspection.